KingrogKDR/Vynsol/README.md

 ## Design Decisions

-**Layered architecture** — controllers handle request/response, services own business logic, repositories abstract the database.
+**Layered architecture**: controllers handle request/response, services own business logic, repositories abstract the database.

-**JWT authentication** — stateless, token passed via `Authorization` header.
+**JWT authentication**: stateless, token passed via cookies.
 No server-side sessions.
 Tokens are valid until expiry; no blacklist is implemented.

-**Token bucket rate limiting** — allows controlled bursts, applied at the middleware level.
+**Token bucket rate limiting**: allows controlled bursts, applied at the middleware level.
 In future, a shared store (e.g. Redis) can be used for scaling to production.

-**Pagination** — `page` and `limit` query params on all list endpoints.
+**Pagination**: `page` and `limit` query params on all list endpoints.
 Simple offset-based; not optimal for very large datasets.

-**Soft delete + scheduled cleanup** — deletion sets `deleted_at`.
+**Soft delete + scheduled cleanup**: deletion sets `deleted_at`.
 All queries filter `WHERE deleted_at IS NULL`.
 A cron job permanently removes records older than 30 days.

+**Language Choice**: I have focused on using Javascript since it is a major language for the web.
+I have refrained from using Typescript for simplicity and have used Sqlite for simplicity.
+I wanted to showcase more of my system and design decisions, instead of wasting time on syntax.

 ---